kstenerud/concise-encoding/cbe-specification.md

 ### Encoded Object

 The encoded data following the header contains optional padding bytes, followed by a single top-level object.
-You can store multiple objects by using a collection or array as the "single" object.
+You can store multiple objects by using a collection as the "single" object.

 Example: